cmeeren/Faqt/README.md

   example by specifying more concrete types (such as `Testable<'a option>` in order to have your extension only work for `option`-wrapped types).

-* Accept whichever arguments you need for your assertion, and end with `?because` and `?methodNameOverride`.
-The latter is used when other assertions call your assertions in their implementation, and is required in order for the automatic subject name (the first part of the assertion message) to work in those cases.
-If you write ad-hoc assertions that only you will use, and you know no other assertions will call your assertion, feel free to drop `methodNameOverride` ( and pass `None` in its position in the call to `Fail`).
+* Accept whichever arguments you need for your assertion, and end with `?because`.

 * First in your method, call `use _ = t.Assert()`.
 This is needed to track important state necessary for subject names to work.